Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Discussion and conclusions

 In future work, one could solve one or more of the above shortcomings.
-Perhaps the flexibility of our methods could also be improved by adding adaptive smoothness in a similar fashion as the adaptive lasso, since different days or lags could have different smoothness \citep{zou2006adaptive,centofanti2022adaptive,yang2017adaptive,yang2021estimating}.
+Perhaps the flexibility of our methods could also be improved by adding adaptive smoothness in a similar fashion as the adaptive lasso, since different days or lags could have different smoothness \citep{zou2006adaptive,centofanti2022adaptive,yang2017adaptive,martinez2010oracle,ballout2023use}.
+Adding time-varying AR terms to the autoregressive distributed lag model or accounting for heterscedasticity may also improve the extraction of filtering functions \citep{kim2023time,rao2004multiple}.
 Alternatively, extending these methods to spatial analysis could be interesting.
 With smooth spatial attribution, one could understand how impactful a specific grid cell of a cause is on the response.
 Further, with sparsity, one could delineate the spatial area that is impactful on the response versus the areas which have no significant impact on the response.
-Our current work takes the perspective of penalized least squares and sparsity thresholding, but another interesting perspective leading to different methods could come from a causal inference and conditional independence framework.
+Our current work takes the perspective of penalized least squares and sparsity thresholding, but another interesting perspective leading to different methods could come from a causal inference and conditional independence framework \citep{laumann2023kernel}.
 For example, finding the correct sparsity using partial correlation or transfer entropy may be possible \citep{murari2018use,moges2022strength}, though the high dimensional and low sample size environment makes this non-trivial.
+Better methods for choosing our hyperparameters could also be explored \citep{bach2008bolasso,hall2009bootstrap,chatterjee2011bootstrapping}.
 We hope our methods can serve as a reliable tool for learning from time series data across multiple areas of science or serve as an inspiration for further methodological development.
 This area of research is certainly rich with potential scientific discoveries.

-\begin{funding} This research was funded by the Collaborative Research Team Project of Canadian Statistical Sciences Institute (CANSSI) awarded to Ali A. Ameli, William J. Welch, and Jiguo Cao.
-Joseph Janssen was supported by Natural Sciences and Engineering Research Council of Canada (NSERC) PhD Scholarship.
-Asad Haris was supported by UBC's Data Science Institute Postdoctoral funding.
-Jiguo Cao's research was partially supported by the NSERC Discovery grant (RGPIN-2018-06008).
-Stefan Schrunner gratefully acknowledges the financial support from internal funding scheme at Norwegian University of Life Sciences (project number 1211130114), which financed the international stay at the University of British Columbia, Canada. \end{funding}

-\begin{supplement} \textbf{Data and Code.} We provide the R code, data, and results for the real data analysis and simulation studies in the supplementary material. \end{supplement}